The Perfect Temperature Gauge in Centigrade and Fahrenheit, did you know that?

 - People will appreciate your efforts – we know we do.

-- Until you become familiar with Centigrade or Fahrenheit have a post-it note on the computer so you can immediately respond ‘Wow’ if a USA pal says its humid and F104/(C40), and ask them if they are OK or C) and ask the pal if they need a woolly hat!
+- Until you become familiar with Centigrade or Fahrenheit have a post-it note on the computer so you can immediately respond ‘Wow’ if a USA pal says its humid and F104/(C40), and ask them if they are OK, you might not need to ask if they need a woolly hat!

 It’s one small thing – but a courtesy all bloggers can all provide.
 We are going to try very hard to include it in future posts, we hope you will to.